 It has much to do with talking to your customers and customers talking to you and among one another about your products and services.
 Many at times organisations have put mechanisms and technologies in place that allow the customers to relate with organisations; ask questions and make suggestions.
 If this is well utilized, it will help the organisation to satisfy their customers and retain them for life.
 Now let’s go through the stages of Customer Interaction Cycle as presented in the diagram below.

-#4 Helping: When you are deploying customer interaction strategies, if you want your customers to remain with you for life, you and your entire workforce should learn how to treat them like royalty.
+d.
+Helping: if you want your customers to remain with you for life, you and your entire workforce should learn how to treat them like royalty.
 You have to help them; they came into your life cycle so that they can be served.
 You should see that as an opportunity to gain them for life.
 Not only that, they will drag their friends and families to your Life Cycle.

-#5 Keeping: When talking about customer interaction, this has much to do with guiding our customer so that you don’t lose them to your competitor’s life cycle.
+e.
+Keeping: This has much to do with guiding our customer so that you don’t lose them to your competitor’s life cycle.
 In order to keep your customers, you must be able to produce quality goods and services that are better than what they can get from your competitors.
 You should understand one thing about customers, one better opportunity avail itself, they are bound to leave.

 In the contemporary time when the next organisation that produces similar products and services are just mouse click away, organisations have to devise ways of maintaining a consistent customer interaction in order to stay afloat.

 In a customer-centric organisation, they device ways of learning from the customers in order to use the knowledge in devising ways of delighting the customers, we have said earlier that the beauty of a customer-centric enterprise is the ability of the organisation to predict the customer’s next move and meet them at that destination with goods and services that meet their specification.